millerlp/Tide_controller/README.md

 1. Copy the RTClib folder into arduino-1.0.1/libraries/

-2. Copy the folder with the library for your site (i.e. TideSanDiegoSanDiegoBaylib) into arduino-1.0.1/libraries/
+2. Copy the folder with the library for your site (i.e. TidelibSanDiegoSanDiegoBay) into arduino-1.0.1/libraries/

 3. Copy the Tide_controller_v2_0 folder (or most recent version) into your Arduino folder where your other sketches are normally stored (not in the arduino-1.0.1/libraries/ folder).